Build vocabulary and grammar skills with a game of Comparative and Superlative Adverbs SCOOT!

 Teaching Comparative and Superlative Adverbs?
 Let Us Help!

 Are you looking for a fun way to learn comparative and superlative adverbs with your students?
-This simple game will allow your students to use traditional, comparative, and superlative adverbs.
+This simple vocabulary game will allow your students to use traditional, comparative, and superlative adverbs.

 To play, place the cards around the room in numerical order.
 Students read the sentence on each card and write the adverb, comparative adverb, or superlative adverb on their recording sheet.
 Then use a signal to motion students to rotate to the next card.